josh-jacobson/lambda-lecture-notes/3-3-advanced-web-applications/2-client-side-authentication.md

 # Client-Side Authentication

 ## Objectives
-At the end of this module, you should be able to:
+After today's guided project, you should be able to:
-* handle authentication with tokens in a React app
+* Handle authentication with tokens in a React app
-* implement protected routes using an authentication token and Redirect
+* Implement protected routes using an authentication token and Redirect

 ## JSON Web Tokens and Auth
 Visuals first :) here's what we're learning about today: